Main page content

-Architect Selection Advisory Committees.
+Sec.
+3 Architect Selection Advisory Committees.
 Architect Selection Advisory Committees for projects managed by the Office of Capital Projects shall be appointed by the institutional president in consultation with that office.
-For projects managed by the Office of Facilities Planning and Construction and the Associate Vice Chancellor for Facilities Planning and Construction.
-The Architect Selection Advisory Committee is authorized to evaluate, rank, and make selection recommendations of project architects for appointment by the Executive Vice Chancellor for Business Affairs, with the exception of Special Interest Projects discussed in Section 4 below.
-For projects managed by an institution, Architect Selection Advisory Committees for Minor Projects shall be appointed by the president of the institution and follow the institution’s processes.
+For projects managed by the Office of Capital Projects, the Architect Selection Advisory Committee is authorized to evaluate, rank, and make selection recommendations of project architects for appointment by the Executive Vice Chancellor for Business Affairs, with the exception of Special Interest Projects discussed in Section 4 below.
+For projects managed by an institution, Architect Selection Advisory Committees shall be appointed by the president of the institution and follow the institution’s processes.

 Sec.
 5 Selection Committee for Construction Firms.
-Selection Committees for Major Projects managed by the Office of Capital Projects shall be appointed by the Associate Vice Chancellor for Facilities Planning and Construction in consultation with the institutional president.
+Selection Committees for Major Projects managed by the Office of Capital Projects shall be appointed by the Assistant Vice Chancellor for Capital Projects in consultation with the institutional president.
 Selection Committees for Minor Projects and institutionally managed Major Projects shall be appointed by the president of the institution.
 Selection Committees are authorized to evaluate, rank, and make selection recommendations of design-build contractors, construction manager-agents, construction managers-at-risk, general contractors, and job order contractors on the basis of qualifications and competitive sealed proposals in response to RFQs and Requests for Proposals (RFPs).
 Selection Committees are also authorized to enter into discussions for modification and negotiation of competitive sealed proposals in response to requests for proposals with respondents, as required or permitted by law.

 Questions or comments regarding this Rule should be directed to: